 Nature Center Programs

-Please call 815-288-5209 to pre-register for our programs.
+Guest Speaker on Saturday Night Campfire-Teresa shared about her adventure to Utah where she 'hunted' for dinosaur fossils.
+Please call 815-288-5209 to register for our programs.
 You may leave a message with your name, phone number and number of registrants.

 Environmental education classes are available for students of all ages.
 Classes are designed to provide students with structured, hand-on learning that promotes a better understanding of the natural world and strengthens positive environmental values.

 We invite you to schedule a whole or half day visit.
 Please provide a minimum 3 weeks advance notice prior to the date you wish to reserve.
 Our naturalist will work with your to choose the activities and curriculum that best fit your needs.
 Call the Nature Center at 815-288-5209

 Personal Safety and Crime Prevention on the Trails:

 - Take what you need: carry personal ID and medication if needed

 - Leave valuables at home: if you need to leave valuables in your car, hide them before you arrive.
 Don’t be a victim of “Crash and Grab”

 - Use all your senses: listen for suspicious noises.
 Don’t wear headphones, they impair your ability to hear someone approaching you from behind.